-Have you ever felt that your PTA was an ATM for your school principal and teachers?
-Have you ever felt like your principal thought your PTA budges was his or her discretionary spending fund?
+Have you ever felt that your PTA was an ATM for your school's principal and teachers?
+Have you ever felt like your principal thought your PTA's budget was his or her discretionary spending fund?
 Do you get requests from teachers and school staff to fund certain projects and items that really ought to be part of the school budget?

 You’re not alone.
-PTAs frequently turn over their funds to school administration for such basics as books, equipment, and maintenance, not to mention extras, such as playground equipment and vending machines.
-The customs that have developed between PTAs and schools have blurred the line about what PTAs are; what vision, mission, and purposes we follow; and how our funds should be used.
+PTAs frequently turn over their funds to school administration for such basics as books, equipment and maintenance, not to mention extras, such as playground equipment and vending machines.
+The relationships that have developed between PTAs and schools have blurred the line about what PTAs are; what vision, mission and purposes we follow; and how our funds should be used.

-PTA’s vision is making every child's potential a reality.
-PTA’s mission is to be
+Every PTA’s vision is making every child's potential a reality.
+Our mission is to be:

 - A powerful voice for all children

 - A relevant resource for families and communities

 - A strong advocate for the education and well-being of every child

 PTA’s purposes, or historical goals are as follows:

 - To promote the welfare of children and youth in homes, schools, communities and places of worship

 - To raise the standards of home life